cryptpad/blueprints/review/libraries.md

 * Symmetric encryption:
   * NaCl and Sodium are the slowest libraries with a runtime of up to 60 ms.
   * SubtleCrypto functions perform much better and nearly independent of the input size.
-AES-GCM is up to 19 times faster than NaCl (decryiption of 1MB on webkit).
+AES-GCM is up to 19 times faster than NaCl (decryption of 1MB on webkit).
 * Asymmetric signatures:
   * NaCl performs worst.